bitsii/beEmb/README.md

 * Set SSL Support to Basic SSL Ciphers
 * Set C++ Exceptions to Enabled
 * Set the Upload Speed to 460800
-* Pick your Port to which you've connected the board via USB (If building firmward to upload via the network, you can skip this)
+* Pick your Port to which you've connected the board via USB (If building firmware to upload via the network, you can skip this)
 * Generally you set the Erase Flash to Only Sketch, unless you want to clear the provisioning on a development board (in which case you can pick All Flash Contents)

 ### Write the firmware

 Finally, choose Sketch / Upload in the Arduino IDE to put it on your device.
+If you are uploading over the network over OTA "Export Compiled Binary" instead (it will land in the sketch directory)

 ### Provision the device

+### Use the device

 TODO casprot and app info

 ## Doing your Own Thing

 There are two levels available to you - one option that works when you all you need to customize the combination of controls and their in-built configuration is to modify the config in the header and upload.
 Beyond that you can modify the code itself do to whatever you want - see Further Customization for starting points there.
+[These instructions assume you've already completed a build and write to a device from here](#getting-ready)

 ### Pick your starter profile

-Similar to [pick your profile](#pick-your-profile) Depending on the combination of controls you need pick the sketch subdirectory that works.
-You should understand your planned configuration (see Choose your configuration below) and target (a dev board or a prebuilt device) and then choose.
+Similar to [pick your profile](#pick-your-profile) Depending on the combination of controls you need pick the best sketch subdirectory.
+You should understand your planned configuration (see [Choose your configuration](#choose-your-configuration) below) and target (a dev board or a prebuilt device) first.
 Prebuilt devices need a profile without serial input (not ending with 's') as the serial input causes them to fail.
 There will be serial output for those if you do use them with a development board, but no input.

 Consider starting with pfnodemcu, but you can pick any profile you like.